dubesar/DrishtiMini2019/documentation.md

 the primary gamma, a total of few hundreds to some 10000 Cherenkov photons get collected, in patterns (called the shower image), allowing to discriminate statistically those caused by primary gammas (signal) from the images of hadronic showers initiated by cosmic rays in the upper atmosphere (background).

 Typically, the image of a shower after some pre-processing is an elongated cluster.A principal component analysis is performed in the camera plane, which results in a correlation axis and defines an ellipse.

 The characteristic parameters of this ellipse (often called Hillas parameters) are among the image parameters that can be used for discrimination.
 The energy depositions are typically asymmetric along the major axis, and this asymmetry can also be used in discrimination.

+Our objective is to train different machine learing models on this data and try to find the best model for hadron-gamma clasiffication.

 ### ATTRIBUTE INFORMATION

+The following are the different attributes of the data:

 1. fLength: continuous # major axis of ellipse [mm]
 2. fWidth: continuous # minor axis of ellipse [mm]
 3. fSize: continuous # 10-log of sum of content of all pixels [in #phot]